SeaQL/seaql.github.io/SeaORM/docs/05-relation/02-one-to-many.md

 # One to Many

-An one-to-many relationship is similar to one-to-one relationship.
+An one-to-many relation is similar to one-to-one relation.
 In previous section we give the example of "a `Cake` entity has at most one `Fruit` topping".
-In one-to-many relationship we remove the "at most one" constraint.
+In one-to-many relation we change the "at most one" constraint.
 So, we have a `Cake` entity might have many `Fruit` toppings.

 ## Defining the Relation

-This is almost identical to defining an one-to-one, just that we use `has_many` here.
+This is almost identical to defining an one-to-one relation, the only different is that we use `Entity::has_many()` method here.

 ```rust {9,15,20} title="entity/cake.rs"
 #[derive(Copy, Clone, Debug, EnumIter, DeriveColumn)]